FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/attributes/string_format.md

 * How should we reference the attribute?
   * Explicitly within individual column specs (in normative paragraph and constraint table, similar to e.g. Unit and Value)?
-  * Implicitly applicable to all String columns without explicitly referencing the it in individual column specs (similar to null-handing)?
+  * Implicitly applicable to all String columns without explicitly referencing it in individual column specs (similar to null-handing)?

 * To avoid unintentionally suggesting a higher priority for these specific columns, current references to value-format consistency requirements were removed from the following columns:
   * RegionId